Open Letter to Valery Fedorenko

 2. I knew nothing about the fixometer, but again it was assumed I did, when asked for information I was directed to the manufacturers website.
 I don’t even know what it does, well, I have some idea now, but it was like pulling teeth to get information.
 I was directed to your website, which I went to and then pointed out that the links did not work, did not get a reply to that.

-3. I had questions initially but was told to ask you directly, questions I thought would be very important to get an answer to before just doing as told.
-Till this day I never got to speak to you or able to ask you questions since someone was enable to pass them on.
+3. I had questions initially, but was told to ask you directly, questions I thought would be very important to get an answer to before just doing as told.
+I had questions like, why is your upper back so rounded on the back swing, I was just mimicking this eventually, without knowing the ‘why’.
+Till this day I never got to speak to you, or able to ask you questions since someone was enable to pass them on.

 I’m actually very surprised that no one else has come forward about your course material, I really am, but then again, I think some people might be intimidated, who knows.
 Not me.